fastlane/fastlane/README.md

  or [Android](https://docs.fastlane.tools/getting-started/android/setup/).

 ## System Requirements

-Currently _fastlane_ is officially supported on macOS.
+Currently, _fastlane_ is officially supported to run on macOS.
 Support for other operating systems is limited and untested at this point in time. _fastlane_ uses system APIs that may not be implemented on other platforms (one example: we make use of `fork()` and it is not supported on Windows).

 ## Available Commands